Conditioned Food Avoidance & Sensitivity Trap (C-FAST)

 - The sole cause: In many cases, both conditioned and physically-driven reactions (e.g., celiac disease, food allergy, etc.) contribute to an individual’s food sensitivities.

-I am working with a team to validate an assessment to identify individuals that may be experiencing conditioned food avoidance & sensitivity.
-We hope to finish the C-FAS assessment in the fall (2023).
-If you would like to be notified, please enter your email address below.
+I am working with a team to validate a screening tool to identify individuals that may be experiencing conditioned food avoidance & sensitivity.
+If you would like to be notified about our progress, please enter your email address below.